Electronical waste (WEEE) and batteries (BAT)

 The rules on producer responsibility for batteries are laid down in the directive on batteries and accumulators and waste batteries in 2006.
 It has been implemented into Danish law in the Statutory order on batteries which is only available in Danish.

-Producers and importers are required to pay for the quantity of portable batteries and accoumulators which they have placed on the Danish market.
+Producers and importers are required to pay for the quantity of portable batteries and accumulators which they have placed on the Danish market.
 The payment is collected by SKAT, the Danish Customs and Tax Administration.
 See the current payment rate for portable batteries and accumulators, which have been placed on the market.
 The Danish EPA regulates the payment rate once a year.

-The Danish Producer Responsibility System (DPA-System)
+The Danish Producer Responsibility (DPA)

-DPA-system is a private organization established in pursuance of the Danish Environmental Protection Act, and its more specific duties is described in the statutory order regarding WEEE.
+DPA is a private organization established in pursuance of the Danish Environmental Protection Act, and its more specific duties is described in the statutory order regarding WEEE.
 The activities of DPA-System are financed by fees levied from producers and importers.

 More information on the producer responsibility can be found at the homepage of DPA-System.